Lithuanian grammar: Conditional mood

 Conditional perfect is actively used in modern Lithuanian.
 It means a hypothetical action in the past that would have taken place if certain conditions had been met (corresponds to the semantically equivalent form in English): Vadovas būtų pritaręs renginiui, bet niekas nerodė iniciatyvos. – The leader would have approved the event, but nobody showed initiative.

 Inchoative conditional means an action that could have started in the past and continued until present if certain conditions were met: Jei jis būtų paklaũsęs mano patarimo, šiandien būtų besimáudąs turtuose. – If he had listened to my advice, today he would be rolling in money.
 This form is obsolete.

 Passive voice

-In Lithuanian passive voice is always analytical and structured differently than the active voice.
-Passive voice has no perfect and no inchoative tenses, because similar semantic relationships can be expressed by the present / past passive participle dichotomy.
+In Lithuanian, passive voice is always analytical and structured differently from the active voice.
+Passive voice has no perfect tense and no inchoative aspect, because similar semantic relationships can be expressed by the present or past passive participle dichotomy.

-Passive voice is always composed of the auxiliary verb būti in its respective tense / person and either a present passive participle or a past passive participle that must match the gender and number of the subject.
+Passive voice is always composed of the auxiliary verb būti in its respective tense or person and either a present passive participle or a past passive participle that must match the gender and number of the subject.
 Sometimes the necessity participle can be used as well.
-In order to avoid redundancy, the following table only includes the third (masculine) person of singular.
+In order to avoid redundancy, the following table only includes the masculine third person, singular.